fal-works/banker/README.md

 ## Features

+This library provides:

-- Fixed-length array (or `Vector`)
+- Fixed-length array (or "vector").
+Unlike the standard one,
+(1) Strict distinction between Read-only and Writable.
+(2) Uses `hl.NativeArray` on HashLink target.
 - Array-based List, Stack, Queue, Deque, Set, Map, ...
+Internally based on the vector type above.
+Also going to add other implementations.
+- (Experimental)
+Generate [AoSoA (Array of Structure of Arrays)](https://en.wikipedia.org/wiki/AoS_and_SoA) from any of user-defined classes.

-- Internally uses assertion feature of [sneaker](https://github.com/fal-works/sneaker) library, which means:
+Internally uses assertion feature of [sneaker](https://github.com/fal-works/sneaker) library, which means:

-(1) Boundary checks in debug build, and
+- Boundary checks in debug build, and
-(2) Unsafe, but efficient access in release build
+- Unsafe, but efficient access in release build

 ## When to use